yuanhangzhang98/collective_dynamics_neuristor/README.md

 # Collective dynamics and long-range order in thermal neuristor networks
 This repository contains source code for reproducing the results in the paper *Collective dynamics and long-range order in thermal neuristor networks*.
-Paper appearing soon!
+ArXiv link: [arXiv:2312.12899](https://arxiv.org/abs/2312.12899v1).

 Here is another relevant paper on thermal neuristors: [Reconfigurable Cascaded Thermal Neuristors for Neuromorphic Computing](https://onlinelibrary.wiley.com/doi/abs/10.1002/adma.202306818)